nautobot/nautobot-app-netbox-importer/docs/dev/importer.md

 ### Updating Referenced Content Types

 The updating of `content_types` fields, based on cached references, occurs in this phase.
+It's possible to define forwarding references using `source_wrapper.set_references_forwarding()`, e.g. references to `dcim.location` are forwarded to `dcim.locationtype`.

 ### Reading Nautobot Data

-`NautobotAdapter()` initiates and reads from the Nautobot database, considering only content type models with at least one instance of imported data.
+`NautobotAdapter()` initiates and reads from the Nautobot database, considering only models with at least one instance of imported data.

 ### Syncing to Nautobot